 - Get some sleep at night.
 Staying off your phone/tablets for an hour before bed will help you sleep easier.

 - Carve out time for yourself.
 Watch a movie, knit a scarf, do a crossword puzzle, whatever will help you relax and recharge your batteries.

 Shifting even a small percentage of your free time to yourself will have big benefits.
 With your mind refreshed and your body energized, your personal success will benefit.
 Who knows?
 You may even end up inspiring people around you to do the same.
 The domino effect of happier and healthier people in your life will be profound.

 6. Consider Delegation

 Small business owners and entrepreneurs are used to doing everything, but should they?
 Shifting work to someone else can be difficult, especially for those who are accustomed to wearing every hat needed to run a business.
 However, delegation can open you up to focusing on what you love and what you do best.

 - What overwhelms you?

-- Can someone else do in minutes what takes me hours?
+- Can someone else do this in minutes and it takes me hours?

-The answers to these questions may lead you to work that you can and should delegate to someone else.
+The answers to these questions may lead you to a list of tasks that you can and should delegate to someone else.